nickrsan/OpenAgua/README.md

 ## Chart Maker

 Not built yet.
-For now, there is an example chart built using [Plotly] (http://plot.ly).
+For now, there is an example chart built using [**Plotly**](http://plot.ly).
 The intent is to build a control panel for building Plotly graphs.

 ## My Charts